Linaro/lava/doc/configuration.rst

  * device-types/

-   This directory contains a config file for each device type.
+   This directory contains a config file for each :term:`device type`.
 You probably won't need to customize the settings for device types that are already supported by lava-dispatcher, but if you are working on supporting a new class of device, you will need to add a file here.

  * devices/

-   This directory contains a file per device that can be targeted by lava-dispatcher.
+   This directory contains a file per :term:`DUT` that can be targeted by lava-dispatcher.
 For the most part this file just needs to contain a line "device_type = <device type>", although other settings can be included here.
 You will definitely need to tell lava-dispatcher